ursjoss/lola-sumup/README.md

   - `Deposit`: Key deposit.
   - `Rental`: Rental fee.
   - `Culture`: Items sold in context of cultural events.
+               Automatically assigned if the transaction occurred after 18:00 -- if the description does not end with " (PO)".
   - `PaidOut`: Income paid out in cash to external party.
+               Automatically assigned if the transaction occurred after 18:00 and the description ends with " (PO)".
   - `Packaging`: Sold re-usable packaging for dishes
 - `Owner`: Only relevant for Topic `MiTi`: `MiTi` (for menus produced and sold by Mittagstisch) or `LoLa` (LoLa beverages and food from LoLa, sold by Mittagstisch)
 - `Purpose`: `Consumption` or `Tip` (the former is also used for Topics `Deposit`, `Rental`, `Culture`, or `PaidOut`)